Skip to content

 The problem is that extraction accuracy and verification reliability are two radically different things.
 OCR cannot:

-• Compare: Is the company registration number extracted from the certificate the same as the one on the bank account details?
+• Compare: Is the ABN extracted from the ASIC extract the same as the one on the bank account details?
 OCR extracts both but never compares them.

-• Reason: If the revenue on the balance sheet is $120,000 and the financing contract is for $850,000, OCR detects no anomaly.
+• Reason: If the revenue on the financial statements is AUD 200,000 and the financing contract is for AUD 1,400,000, OCR detects no anomaly.
 That is a business rule, not an extraction rule.

-• Verify: A registration number extracted at 100% accuracy may still belong to a dissolved company.
+• Verify: An ABN extracted at 100% accuracy may still belong to a cancelled business.
 OCR does not consult any external source.

 OCR is an excellent reader.
 It is in no way an analyst.